 Based on the teaching of Avicenna, all ingredients have either a cold or a hot nature.
 It doesn't refer to the temperature of the food itself, but to its properties and the way it raises or lowers the metabolism.
 The idea is to keep a balance, by associating cold ingredients with hot ones, such as eggplants (cold) with walnuts (hot), or by consuming more hot nature ailments to answer a cold nature health issue.
 The benefits of such associations have been proven and, moreover, have been spread to all dishes of Iranian cuisine.

-Rice ("berenj") is the core in Persian cuisine, and most dishes are served with large portions of it.
-But once again, it's not simple rice: from "chelo" to "polo", and "tahdig" (crunchy fried rice, potato and different types of traditional breads), it often requires lots of time to obtain the perfectly cooked Iranian rice.
+Rice ("Berenj") is the core in Persian cuisine, and most dishes are served with large portions of it.
+But once again, it's not simple rice: from "Chelo" to "Polo", and "Tahdig" (crunchy fried rice, potato and different types of traditional bread), it often requires lots of time to obtain the perfectly cooked Iranian rice.

-Over history, Iran has developed a strong food identity, getting inspiration from the influences of the Silk Road and neighboring countries such as Russia or Turkey.
-Thanks to its four season climatic situation, and the ingenuity of the ancient underground water system of Qanat, Iran has been able to cultivate different types of food all over the country.
-It has given birth to a large variety of local dishes: each province and each folk tribe has its specific cookery methods and, as a result, there are plenty of different colorful dishes all over the country.
+Over history, Iran has developed a strong food identity, getting inspiration from the influences of the Silk Road and neighbouring countries such as Russia or Turkey.
+Thanks to its four seasons climatic situation, and the ingenuity of the ancient underground water system of Qanat, Iran has been able to cultivate different types of food all over the country.
+It has given birth to a large variety of local dishes: each province and each folk tribe has its specific cookery methods and, as a result, there are plenty of different colourful dishes all over the country.

-Different varieties of bread ("nan/noon "(as informal Farsi) go with the meals, from Sangak (a flatbread cooked in a traditional oven upon small stones) to Barbari (one of the thickest flat breads) and Lavash (a thin bread made with whole meal flour) and Taftoon (similar to Lavash with bigger holes over it).
-Meals are often served with appetizers such as yogurt ("mast"), olives ("zeitoun") and Shirazi salad (made with cucumber, tomato, onion, lemon) or a variety of pickles one could never see elsewhere.
+Different varieties of bread ("nan/noon "(as informal Farsi) go with the meals, from Sangak (a flatbread cooked in a traditional oven upon small stones) to Barbari (one of the thickest flatbread) and Lavash (a thin bread made with wholemeal flour) and Taftoon (similar to Lavash with bigger holes over it).
+Meals are often served with appetizers such as yoghurt ("Mast"), olives ("Zeitoun") and Shirazi salad (made with cucumber, tomato, onion, lemon) or a variety of pickles one could never see elsewhere.
 Herbs, sour orange, and raw onions are also frequently served with different dishes.

-From main dishes to appetizers and drinks, a travel to Iran is also a journey through new delicate flavors.
+From main dishes to appetizers and drinks, travel to Iran is also a journey through new delicate flavours.
 It’s a discovery of the rich and ancient cooking tradition of the country, which has countless ways to surprise you.